statsig-io/docs/docs/guides/fomo.md

 ![image](https://github.com/statsig-io/docs/assets/31516123/6604cdc4-8191-44bf-bbfe-7c4853a8f226)

 ## Discussions
-Experimentation is a collaborative exercise where teams work together.
-Often this collaboration requires people taking screenshots around the experiment and DMing team mates to ask them questions.
+Feature rollout and experimentation are collaborative exercises where teams work together.
+Often this collaboration requires people taking screenshots, looking at metrics and DMing team mates to ask them questions.
 This information is siloed and lost to others.
-In-context Discussions allow teams to discuss aspects of the experiment while making this context available to other team members.
+In-context Discussions allow teams to discuss aspects of the feature rollout or experiment while making this context available to other team members.
 Common reasons include discussing a surprising metric lift, asking questions on validation performed before ramping up a feature rollout or even keeping a running log of observations/escalations that can be referenced when the experiment is complete.

 ![image](https://github.com/statsig-io/docs/assets/31516123/7215b193-41ae-4932-aeff-8f41fc00c55e)